-If, as a Freshman, you have a 94% (A) GPA for at least three quarters and you are on track to receive an academic letter, you will be awarded the "Freshman A+ Award.
+If, as a Freshman, the student has a 94% (A) GPA for at least three quarters and is on track to receive an academic letter, the student will be awarded the "Freshman A+ Award."

 Section 15 Student Planners

 In an effort to assist students in organizing their daily tasks and their school year, each student will be presented with a student planner at the beginning of the school year.
 Students are required to carry their planner.
 Planners are utilized as a hallway pass.
 Students who lose their planner are required to purchase a new planner from the school office.